|

 or vehicular manslaughter.

-- Increase mandatory minimum sentence for manslaughter by
+- Increase mandatory minimum sentence for

 motor vehicle to 5 years in jail.